cmanda/axway-b2bi-plugins/SyncplicityPluggableTransport/README.md

 * Restart Trading Engine on all the B2Bi nodes
 * Source can be viewed [here](https://github.com/TurnUpTheBass/axway-b2bi-plugins/tree/master/SyncplicityPluggableTransport)
 * If you are building on your local developer environment, add a lib folder to the project and include interchange-server.jar and other relevant dependencies.
+* This connector has been developed for B2Bi 2.3.1 and higher

 ## Documentation